salesforcecli/plugin-env/messages/create.sandbox.md

 The sandbox org creation process %s is in progress.
 Run "sf env resume sandbox --job-id %s -o %s" to check for status.
 If the org is ready, checking the status also authorizes the org for use with Salesforce CLI.

+# warning.NoSandboxNameDefined

+No SandboxName defined, generating new SandboxName: %s

 # error.RequiresTargetOrg

 This command requires a target-org.
 Specify it with the -e parameter or with the "sf config set target-org=<username>" command.